這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 ethernets:

-enp0s31f6: # Adjust to your network card name
+enp0s31f6: # Ensure this matches your actual network interface name

 dhcp4: no